The Best of Italy: Ultimate Ten Day Italy Itinerary

 Day Two

 Phew – that was a lot.
 After ten days in Italy, your epic vacation has come to an end!
-You’ll need to get out of Milan.
-Milan’s international airport is Milan Malpensa (MXP).
-There are a couple ways you can get to MXP airport from Milan’s city center.
+You’ll need to get out of Venice.
+Venice’s international airport is Venice Marco Polo Airport (VCE).
+There are a couple of ways you can get to VCE airport from Venice’s city center.

 Adjustments to this Ten Day Italy Itinerary:

-• Starting in Milan instead of in Rome: You can absolutely do this itinerary in the opposite order as I have listed.
+- Starting in Venice instead of in Rome: You can absolutely do this itinerary in the opposite order as I have listed.
 I just personally would want to start in Rome.

-• Skipping Milan if it seems too hectic: Does five cities in ten days sound like too much checking in and out of hotels for you?
+- Skipping Milan if it seems too hectic: Does five cities in ten days sound like too much checking in and out of hotels for you?
 If so, I don’t blame you.
 It might be more enjoyable to save Milan for a return trip to Italy.
 Use the extra day as another day in either the Cinque Terre, or add an extra night in Florence for the Siena day trip I mention above.
+Again, I would recommend to change the order of the itinerary to avoid taking the train between Cinque Terre and Venice, like I explain in bullet point #2 of this list.

 Any Questions on This Ten Day Italy Itinerary?